ORNL-Fusion/graph_framework/graph_paper/paper.md

 level cross platform frameworks general purpose GPU (GPGPU) programming frameworks such as OpenCL[@Munshi] and Vulkan[@Vulkan] requires direct vendor support.
-HIP can support NVidia GPUs by abstracting the driver API and rewitting kernel code.
-However these frameworks are the lowest level and require GPU programming expertize to utilize them effectively that a domain scientist may not have.
-A higher level approch used in OpenACC[@Farber] and OpenMP[@OpenMP] use source code antonation to transform loops and code blocks into GPU kernels.
-The drawback of this approche is that source code written for CPUs is results in poor GPU performance.
-Kokkos[@Edwards] is a collection of performance portable array operations for for building device adnostic applications.
+HIP can support NVidia GPUs by abstracting the driver API and rewriting kernel code.
+However these frameworks are the lowest level and require GPU programming expertise to utilize them effectively that a domain scientist may not have.
+A higher level approach used in OpenACC[@Farber] and OpenMP[@OpenMP] use source code annotation to transform loops and code blocks into GPU kernels.
+The drawback of this approach is that source code written for CPUs is results in poor GPU performance.
+Kokkos[@Edwards] is a collection of performance portable array operations for building device adnostic applications.

 With the advent of Machine learning, several machine learning frameworks have been created such as Tensorflow[@Abadi], JAX[@Bradbury], PyTorch[@Paszke], and MLX[@Hannun].
 These frameworks build a graph representation operations that can be auto-differentiated and compiled to GPUs.
-These frameworks are intended to be used through a python interface which lower the one barrier to useing but also introduces new barriers.
+These frameworks are intended to be used through a python interface which lower the one barrier to using but also introduces new barriers.
 For instance, it's not straight forward to embed these frameworks in non-python codes and non-python API's don't always support all the features or are as well documented as python API's.
-Addtitionally performance is not garrentteed.
+Additionally performance is not guaranteed.
 It is not always straight forward to understand what the framework is doing.
-Additionally cross platform support is often unoffical and can be incomplete.
+Additionally cross platform support is often unofficial and can be incomplete.
 Table \ref{frameworks} shows an overview of these frameworks.

-# Discription
+# Description

-The basic functionality of this framework is to build expression graphs representing mathmatical equations.
-Reduce those graphs to simplier forms.
+The basic functionality of this framework is to build expression graphs representing mathematical equations.
+Reduce those graphs to simpler forms.
 Transform those graph to take derivatives.
 Just-In-Time (JIT) compile them to available compute device kernels.
 Then run those kernels in workflow.
 The code is written in using C++23 features.
 To simplify embedding into legacy codes,